vedph/gve-doc/export/export-tei.md

 This way, we will be able to process all the versions in a single pipeline.

-Anyway, given that our pipeline is modular, and any tree filter and renderer components can be chained into it, this implies dealing with the fact that sometimes their input tree might really be a wrapper for multiple trees, where each needs to be processed by the same component.
-Formally we have a single input type for all the components: a tree; yet, in some cases this is really a wrapper for multiple trees, represented as branches of a blank root node.
+Given that our pipeline is modular, and any tree filter and renderer components can be chained into it, this implies dealing with the fact that sometimes their input tree might really be a wrapper for multiple trees, where each needs to be processed by the same component.
+Formally, we have a single input type (a tree) for all the components; yet, in some cases this is really a wrapper for multiple trees, represented as branches of a blank root node.

 Of course, having two versions of the same component to accommodate for two different input types (a "single tree" and a "multi-tree") would not be a viable approach.
-Rather, the approach is:
+Rather, the solution adopted here is using composition:

 - add a generic **composite tree filter**, which can be used to wrap an instance of any tree filter.
 This simply assumes that its input is a multi-tree, and applies its inner tree filter to each branch stemming from its root node.
 So, the inner filter being applied to each branch needs to know nothing about the difference between "single" or "multi" trees; it just works on a single linear tree.
 In this context anyway this linear tree happens to be a branch of a multi-tree.
 This allows reusing any tree filter component by just wrapping it into this, which in turn is yet another tree filter.
 Thus, we can freely chain all the filters we want in the pipeline, whether we are dealing with "single" or "multi" trees.
 - add a generic **composite tree renderer**, using a similar approach.